JackySun9/UAREvaluation/README.md

 - **⚡ Parallel Processing** with multiple browser instances (2-3x faster)
 - **🎯 Smart Distribution** across ALL products instead of just the first one
 - **✅ 100% Automation Success Rate** with Playwright
+- **🔍 Low-Score Analysis** with specific examples and targeted recommendations
 - **✅ 6 Professional Charts** for data visualization
 - **✅ Interactive HTML Dashboard** for stakeholder reports
 - **✅ Multi-dimensional Analysis** with actionable insights